glubsy/clipfdb/README.md

 # TODOs

-* Remove clipster code and only keep the very basic for hooking the clipboard
+* Remove clipster code and only keep the very basic for hooking the clipboard, or keep it as a submodule?

-* Write requirements.txt to ease (partially automate) installation process

 * Better error handling (ie. invalid options)

 * Make firebird sql databases ourselves?

-* Make fdb_embedded an optional dependency when using a true Firebird server